 Enzyme Replacement Therapy (ERT)

 Stem cells have the unique ability to develop into the many specialised cell types of the body, such as muscle cells, blood cells or brain cells.
 They can also multiply so that their supply doesn't run out.
 They are essential for growth and repair of the body.
 Stem cell therapy can involve taking stem cells from a donor (as happens with a bone marrow transplant) or correcting the genetic mistake in the patient’s own stem cells and reintroducing them to the body.
 A clinical trial of a stem cell-based gene therapy is underway by Orchard Therapeutics – read more in our Factsheet.

 Researchers are working to find other drugs that may reduce the progression of Sanfilippo and improve quality of life; these include:

-- Substrate reduction therapies to reduce the amount of heparin sulphate that is produced by the body so that there is less to build up
+- Substrate reduction therapies to reduce the amount of heparin sulphate that is produced by the body so that there is less to build up.

-- Chaperones that help the faulty enzymes fold correctly and do their job of breaking down heparan sulphate
+- Chaperones that help the faulty enzymes fold correctly and do their job of breaking down heparan sulphate.

-- Drugs that increase a process called “autophagy” that clears unnecessary or dysfunctional components from cells, allowing them to function better
+- Drugs that increase a process called “autophagy” that clears unnecessary or dysfunctional components from cells, allowing them to function better.